CS-Templates/GitHub-1-Getting-Started/README.md

 ## First Things First

-In order to complete this assignment:

-1. Make sure you have a working e-mail account where you can check your e-mail.
+In order to complete this assignment you will need an e-mail account where you can receive e-mail.
+If you don't have one, now would be a good time to set one up.
+If you have concerns about setting one up, please see me.

 ## The Details: